 Oh, Seville.
 After only two days in this magical city I left with a dream of living here one day, or at the very least coming back again multiple times.
-It’s a city that’s so walkable, so relaxed vibe.
+It’s a city that’s so walkable, with such a relaxed vibe.
 No one seems to be in a hurry, everyone seems to be enjoying life.
-We packed in incredible architecture, delicious food, and plenty of the city’s rich culture and history into only 2 days in Seville, although I would have loved to spend more time there!
-Seville was definitely one of the highlights of our Andalucía road trip.

 This blog post may contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you).